lugia19/sd-embeds-stuff/README.md

 Note: The guide DOES NOT INCLUDE the required files themselves.
 I cannot link to them, as it is a leak.
 Google is your friend.

+Note^2: You should use AnythingV3 to generate your images, but USE THE NAI MODEL for training.

 Step 2
 ------
 Download the embedding(s) you'd like by navigating to them and clicking "Download".